Research Repository

 FAPESP 23/14214-4

-A curated collection of papers, presentations, and resources related to our project "Development of structured catalysts for the photocatalytic synthesis of ammonia", funded by the Sao Paulo Research Foundation.
+A collection of papers, presentations, and resources related to our project "Development of structured catalysts for the photocatalytic synthesis of ammonia", funded by the Sao Paulo Research Foundation.

 Published Papers

-• Paper Thumbnail
+Paper Thumbnail

 CAP Alves, PH Palharim, B Pratto, AL da Silva, D Gouvêa & B Ramos.
+(2025).
 "Photocatalytic ammonia synthesis from nitrogen in water using iron oxides: Comparative efficiency of goethite, magnetite, and hematite".
-Journal of Photochemistry and Photobiology A: Chemistry, in press, November 2024.
+Journal of Photochemistry and Photobiology A: Chemistry, v.
+460, p.
+116159.
 DOI: 10.1016/j.jphotochem.2024.116159

-• Paper Thumbnail
+Paper Thumbnail

 AL Barbosa, RCO Romano, AA Bernardes, & D Gouvêa.
+(2025).
 "Rheological and microstructural characterization of titania pastes for additive manufacturing using polymeric ceramic precursor as organic and inorganic binder".
-Ceramics International, in press, March 2025.
+Ceramics International, v.
+51, p.
+24072.
 DOI: 10.1016/j.ceramint.2025.03.093

 Conference Presentations